-When it comes to cumbersome fellowships and their often odd teachings, a question may rise: "What is real in these waters, what is well grounded, and what of that again may be fit?"
+When it comes to cumbersome fellowships and their often odd teachings, a fine point from ancient Egypt stands out: "Do not let yourself be called "the prattler" because your tongue is everywhere.
+(Demotic)."
+A question or more may also rise: "What is real in these waters, what is well grounded, and what of that again may be fit?"
 Some answers are easy, at least initially.
 When they get elaborated on over a bottle of beer, they may seem less easy, even complicated.
 So the basics first:

 Pumpkins creeping on dung